 This year has seen a huge increase in the number of complaints about mis-sold PPI reaching record highs.
 However, banks and financial institutions are dragging their feet to prevent paying back what is legally owed to the consumer.

-Banks all over the UK have recently been exposed in the press with headlines of huge profits and even bigger numbers of complaints for bad customer service.
+Banks all over the UK have recently been exposed in the press with headlines of huge profits and even bigger numbers of complaints about bad customer service.
 After many financial institutions were bailed out by the government massive profits are adding insult to injury for many customers who have received bad customer care.
-So far in 2010 there has been a record number of complaints for bad customer service and 84,000 of these have been escalated to the Financial Ombudsman Service (FOS) so far.
+So far in 2010, there has been a record number of complaints about bad customer service and 84,000 of these have been escalated to the Financial Ombudsman Service (FOS) so far.